Jiawei-Fu/academic_website/content/authors/admin/_index.md

 My research primarily focuses on Quantitative Methods---including experimental design, causal mechanisms, and causal inference---as well as Formal Theory.
 Currently, I am working on design-based inference for complex experimental designs in the real-world settings.
 I am especially interested in incorporating mathematical models of human behavior, such as game-theoretic models and social-choice theory, into my quantitative methodological research.

-As you might anticipate, I align with two "sects":crossed_swords:: a proponent of Theoretical Implications of Empirical Models (TIEM) and an advocate for the Empirical Implications of Theoretical Models (EITM).
+As you might anticipate, I align with two "sects":crossed_swords:: a proponent of Theoretical Implications of Empirical Models/Methods (TIEM) and an advocate for the Empirical Implications of Theoretical Models (EITM).

 My substantive research explores the political economy of non-democracy, with a particular emphasis on bureaucracy, mental health, and institutions in China.